The campaign has five key objectives:

-- To stop the introduction of the damaging off payroll rules to the private sector.
+To stop the roll-out of the IR35 Off-Payroll Tax to the private sector in April 2021.

-The IR35 legislation, introduced in 1999, is widely regarded as being flawed – and the current Chancellor was critical of it in the past, yet now is pushing ahead with the damaging Off-Payroll Tax in the private sector!
+The IR35 legislation, introduced in 1999, is widely regarded as being flawed – and there is clear evidence of the damage it has done in the public sector, including pushing many locum doctors and nurses out of the NHS, yet the Government is still planning to go ahead with the damaging Off-Payroll Tax in the private sector!

-As well as scrapping the plans for the roll-out, it is high time that the whole legislation, which has caused so many problems, to be overhauled and a better and fairer way of taxing contractors and contracting.
+As well as stopping the roll-out, it is high time that the whole legislation, which has caused so many problems, is overhauled.

 As well as the two key objectives, the campaign is also seeking: